 That’s why we continue to take action:

 We also try to be as transparent as possible in describing the capabilities of our software.
-Our Analysis Blog demonstrates the myriad ways in which our technology is being used at deployments around the world.
+Our Analysis blog posts demonstrate the myriad ways in which our technology is being used at deployments around the world.
 We proactively work to educate policymakers, academics, and advocacy groups about these capabilities and in order to identify the questions that should be asked of us and our customers.
 Are access controls being used at a granular level to protect information?
 Are audit logs regularly reviewed for indications of potential misuse?
 Could a federated system be built instead of centralizing data in a single database?
 We also seek input on how these capabilities could be improved to better address potential privacy and civil liberties concerns.

 These are the actions we have taken and will continue to take to demonstrate the depth of our commitment to protecting privacy and civil liberties—to earn the trust of those who are similarly committed, not only within the PCL community but within our own company.